Three Things to Watch in Development of U.S. Offshore Wind

 It remains to be seen how effective some project opponents may be in slowing agency review or in litigating approvals.
 Shipping and navigational interests, fishing interests, recreational users, and beachfront communities are just some of the groups who may oppose offshore development, and the agencies’ environmental review processes are where much of that early fight occurs.
 These issues are reminiscent of the opposition to the Cape Wind project in Nantucket Sound several years ago, where claims of visual impacts on scenic views and the determination that the Sound was itself eligible for listing on the National Register of Historic Places based on its cultural and spiritual significance to two Native American Tribes, among other claims, helped doom the project.

 Not only must each offshore wind project in federal waters undergo significant reviews to consider environmental impacts (including impacts to a host of resource areas, such as cultural resources, protected species, recreation, and navigation), but the success of each project also depends on those components in state waters and all of the onshore interconnection and transmission infrastructure.
 Indeed, obtaining approvals for these nearshore and onshore components, especially in congested coastal areas, may ultimately be among the most difficult aspects of these projects.
+Federal permitting reform will likely be a topic on the floor of Congress this fall as a result of a deal struck by Senator Joe Manchin and Democratic leaders, but it remains to be seen whether any permitting reform bill will be able to pass the 50-50 Senate.

 This information is provided by Vinson & Elkins LLP for educational and informational purposes only and is not intended, nor should it be construed, as legal advice.